emorale112/5936/docs/guides/Syncing Employees.md

 tags: [Employee]
 ---

-# Syncing Employees [not done]
+# Syncing Employees

 ## Are We Talking About The Same People?

-You have successfully <a href="/v1/basics/authentication">integrated with OAuth</a>, gotten back the authenticated companies for the <a href="/v1/current_user">current user</a>, and fetched the
+You have successfully [integrated with OAuth](https://gusto.stoplight.io/docs/gusto-api/docs/basics/Authentication.md), gotten back the authenticated companies for the <a href="/v1/current_user">current user</a>, and fetched the
 <a href="/v1/companies">company information</a>.